Data Mixing Can Induce Phase Transitions in Knowledge Acquisition: Discussions and Future Directions

 \section{Discussions and Future Directions}

-\paragraph{Extensions to reasoning tasks.} This paper identifies phase transitions in knowledge acquisition under data mixing and provides information-theoretic explanations.
-While we mainly focus on factual knowledge acquisition, we also conduct preliminary experiments on a simple reasoning task.
-We emphasize that memorization is also important for reasoning—without basic knowledge, models cannot reason effectively, as also noted by~\citet{ruis2024procedural,xie2024memorization}.
-For example, solving math problems requires memorizing theorems, definitions, and techniques.
-We leave extensions to more complex reasoning tasks for future work.
+\paragraph{Extensions to reasoning tasks.} Although our experiments mainly investigate factual knowledge, we also identify phase transitions in simple reasoning tasks.
+This suggests a commonality: memorization is foundational to reasoning, not just to fact-recall.
+Without basic knowledge, models cannot reason effectively, an observation shared by~\citet{ruis2024procedural,xie2024memorization}.
+For instance, solving math problems requires memorizing theorems, definitions, and techniques.
+We defer the exploration of more complex reasoning tasks to future work.

-\paragraph{Connection to real-world data.} Following~\citet{allen2024physics}, we use SynBio as a proxy for knowledge-dense data due to its clean and uniform format, which enables controlled experiments and easy measurement of knowledge acquisition.
-In contrast, real-world datasets are often messier and more heterogeneous—for example, Wikipedia includes both simple facts (e.g., biographies) and more complex content (e.g., scientific theories).
+\paragraph{Connection to real-world data.} Following~\citet{allen2024physics}, we use synthetic biographies as a proxy for knowledge-dense data for controlled and quantitative experiments.
+In contrast, real-world datasets are more heterogeneous—for example, Wikipedia includes both simple facts (e.g., biographies) and more complex content (e.g., scientific theories).
 These types of knowledge vary in learning difficulty and may exhibit different threshold frequencies.
 As a result, phase transitions may not be as apparent when mixing a heterogeneous dataset with web text.
-Nevertheless, our experiments on PopQA and WikiBio confirm that the theoretical insights still hold in real-world settings.
+Nevertheless, our findings still apply at the level of individual knowledge pieces.
+That is, a specific fact or reasoning procedure may not be acquired at all if its frequency or the model size falls below a threshold, as evidenced by the theoretical result in~\eqref{eq:fthres} and empirical evidence in~\Cref{sec:implications} and~\Cref{sec:reasoning}.